porobov/Million-Ether-Homepage-Docs/source/old.rst

 **Importing blocks**

 There were some sales and some ads were placed though.
 All block ownership was imported to TheMillionEtherHomepage 2 prior to launch through this function (todo link).
 Ads ids were incremented accordingly as well.
+Whether new sales occur they will not be imported to the new version.

 **Charity**